Asaram: Jodhpur rape convictions and imprisonment

-Asaram had dismissed the girl's allegations and claimed of impotency, (which was subsequently proved to be untrue).
-Asaram had submitted to the court citation letters from former presidents KR Narayanan and APJ Abdul Kalam Azad, former vice president Bhairon Singh Shekhawat, and Congress leaders Digvijaya Singh, Kamal Nath and Kapil Sibalto buttress his claim of having performed charitable acts over the years.
+Asaram had dismissed the girl's allegations and claimed impotency (which was subsequently proved to be untrue).
+Asaram had submitted to the court citation letters from former presidents KR Narayanan and APJ Abdul Kalam, former vice president Bhairon Singh Shekhawat, and Congress leaders Digvijaya Singh, Kamal Nath and Kapil Sibal to buttress his claim of having performed charitable acts over the years.
 However, the court, which sentenced him to life imprisonment for raping a minor girl, dismissed the citations.
 He has since been in jail and was denied bail 12 times.
 The family of the victim allege that they received threats from Asaram's followers wanting the charges against him dropped.

-On 25 April 2018, Jodhpur Scheduled Caste and Scheduled Tribe Court convicted him guilty of the rape charges and pronounced a verdict of life imprisonment, along with a fine of ₹500,000 which was to be paid to the victim.
+On 25 April 2018, Jodhpur Scheduled Caste and Scheduled Tribe Court found him guilty of the rape charges and pronounced a verdict of life imprisonment, along with a fine of ₹500,000 which was to be paid to the victim.
 Two of his associates were awarded 20 years imprisonment.
 He and the other co-accuseds went on to appeal for a suspension of the sentence in the Rajasthan High Court.
 On 29 September 2018, the Court suspended the sentence of one of the co-accused; however, on 23 September 2019, Asaram's plea for suspension was rejected.
-Appeal said the trial court ignored many facts in its decision,“The present case is a clear and disturbing illustration of trial by media.
+Appeal said the trial court ignored many facts in its decision, "The present case is a clear and disturbing illustration of trial by media."
 A separate appeal on the premises of the merits of the judgement, is ongoing.

 Asaram continues to evoke blind devotion from his followers, who believe that he has been the victim of a conspiracy.

 Surat rape case

 In December 2013, Asaram's son Narayan was arrested on charges of rape, after two sisters from Surat alleged that he and his father had raped them in Asaram's ashram during the mid-2000s.
-The elder sister accused Asaram of repeated sexual assaults during 1997–2006 at the Motera ashram, whilst the younger sister accused Narayan of sexually assault during 2002–2005 at the Surat ashram.
+The elder sister accused Asaram of repeated sexual assaults during 1997–2006 at the Motera ashram, whilst the younger sister accused Narayan of sexually assaulting her during 2002–2005 at the Surat ashram.
 One of the sisters also alleged that Asaram's wife and daughter helped the two men exploit the girls.
+In January 2023, a Gandhi Nagar court convicted him of this charge and sentence him to life imprisonment.

-On April 26, 2019, Narayan Sai was convicted under Indian Penal Code sections 376 (rape), 377 (unnatural offences), 323 (assault), 506-2 (criminal intimidation) and 120-B (conspiracy) by Surat Court and sentenced to life imprisonment.
+On April 26, 2019, Narayan was convicted under Indian Penal Code sections 376 (rape), 377 (unnatural offences), 323 (assault), 506-2 (criminal intimidation) and 120-B (conspiracy) by Surat Court and sentenced to life imprisonment.